-- Term yield the expected rental that the investment properties are expected to achieve and are derived from the current passing rental, including revision upon renewal of tenancies during the financial year: - Reversion yield the expected rental that the investment properties are expected to achieve upon expiry of term rental; - Allowance for void refers to allowance provided for vacancy periods; and - Price per square foot ("psf") estimated price psf for which a property should exchange on the date of valuation between a willing buyer and a willing seller.
+- Term yield the expected rental that the properties are expected to achieve and are derived from the current passing rental, including revision upon renewal of tenancies during the financial year; - Reversion yield the expected rental that the properties are expected to achieve upon expiry of term rental; - Allowance for void refers to allowance provided for vacancy periods; and - Price per square foot ("psf") estimated price psf for which a property should exchange on the date of valuation between a willing buyer and a willing seller.

-The significant unobservable input is the average value per square feet of the properties.
-The values of unobservable input used were in the range of RM90 to RM249 per square feet as at 31 December 2020 (2019: RM181 to RM457 per square feet).
-The fair value would increase/(decrease) if the value per square feet used is higher/(lower).
+The significant unobservable input is the price per square foot of the properties.
+The values of unobservable input used were in the range of RM90 to RM230 per square foot as at 31 December 2021 (2020: RM90 to RM249 per square foot).
+The fair value would increase/(decrease) if the value per square foot used is higher/(lower).

-15. SHARE CAPITAL
+14. SHARE CAPITAL

-2020 2019
+2021 2020

-Number of shares Share capital RM'000 Number of shares Share capital RM'000
+Number Share of shares capital RM'000 Number of shares Share capital RM'000

 Issued and fully paid up

 At 31 December

 Ordinary shares

 with no par value 100,000,002 100,000 100,000,002 100,000

-16. RESERVES
+15. RESERVES